flapdoodle-oss/de.flapdoodle.reverse/README.md

 # Organisation Flapdoodle OSS

-We are a github organisation.
+We are a GitHub organisation.
 You are invited to participate.

 ## de.flapdoodle.reverse

-This library might help you if your code uses many try-finally or try-with-resources statements.
+This library might help you if your code uses many (nested) try-finally or try-with-resources statements.

 * [Why you might use this library.](WhyUseTransitions.md)
 * [Building Block](HowToBuildAndUseTransitions.md)